Sensory nature hubs

 - Narrow the resources down to 6 different ones to manufacture and make 30 of these available to order for free from our website for special needs schools and units.

-We aim to have our free resources available to order from our website from January 2017 onwards.
+We aim to have our free resources available to order from our sales website from January 2017 onwards.

 We developed the supporting materials for Sensory Nature Hubs using Widgit symbols as they are widely used throughout special schools in the UK.
 We are very grateful to Widgit for their assistance in helping us develop the supporting materials.
 If you would like to find out more about using Widgit symbols or discover more symbol based resources please visit Widgit's website.

 Watch some of the activities in action on the Sensory Trust's Youtube channel: